tia kramer: paper jewelry

 Do not store paper jewelry in a damp place (like your bathroom).
 Shine the sterling silver with a jewelry cloth to keep it sparkling like new.

-ARTIST BIO
+• ARTIST BIO

-I am an installation, sound, and adornment artist who has been integrating handmade paper into my work for the last nine years.
+I am an installation, sound, and adornment artist who has been integrating handmade paper into my work for the last fifteen years.
 My distinctive paper jewelry emerged first as miniature three-dimensional models for a large permanent sculpture installed at Macalester College in 2003.

-Originally from Iowa, I studied fiber art at Macalester College.
-In 2005, I began integrating my objects into video, sound, installation, and performance while at The School of the Art Institute of Chicago.
+Originally from Iowa, I studied studio art at Macalester College.
+In 2005, I began integrating my sculptural objects into video, sound, installation and performance projects while at The School of the Art Institute of Chicago.
 My jewelry business took root unexpectedly.
 Entranced by the artistic potential and environmental poignancy of the vast white expanses at the bottom of the world, I began a job with the United States Antarctic Program.
 During two Austral summers from 2006-2008, I honed my jewelry craft while creating adornments by headlamp, on my lap, and in little hallway nooks on Ross Island, Antarctica.
 In February 2008, I relocated to Seattle.